Waznop/Project-2.1---Snake/README.md

 1. You are a snake moving on a 2D board.
 1. At the beginning, your body is 3 cases long (but you're squished into 1 case).
-1. Each turn, you can either move up, down, left or right.
+1. You start at a random valid position.
+Each turn, you can either move up, down, left or right.
 1. You start with 100 health.
 Each turn, you lose 1 health.
 1. Food will spawn randomly on the board.
 You grow by 1 and reset your health to 100 by eating food.
 1. You die if you go out of bounds.